tkruse/gradle-groovysh-plugin/README.md

 This plugin provides gradle tasks that start an interactive groovy shells, based on the '[groovysh](http://groovy.codehaus.org/Groovy+Shell)' command that ships with any [Groovy](http://groovy.codehaus.org/) version.

-The main particular feature is an Application shell, meaning a shell where your application classes (Java or other JVM language) can be imported, instantiated and run.
+The main feature is an Application shell, meaning a shell where your application classes (Java or other JVM language) can be imported, instantiated and run.
 This allows you to interact directly with your database-layer, service layer, running application, etc. without having to change a line of your code.

-The other particular feature is that a build shell has a variable ```project``` which represents your gradle project, allowing you to introspect your project after it has been instantiated.
+Another particular feature is a build development shell that has a variable ```project``` which represents your gradle project, allowing you to introspect your project after it has been instantiated.

+Finally there is a build shell, which allows to connect to a gradle project using the gradle tooling API to run builds.

 This plugin is **Work In Progress**, expect some rough edges.